Ratings For Latest Episodes of WWE LFG, Rivals and Greatest Moments | 411MANIA

 Ratings For Latest Episodes of WWE LFG, Rivals and Greatest Moments

-Programming Insider reports that the third episode of WWE LFG this past Sunday was down in viewers, but the rating was up in the key 18-49 demographic.
-The show had 149,000 viewers, down from last week’s 209,000.
-Meanwhile, it had an 0.05 in 18-49, up from 0.04 the week before.
+Programming Insider reports that the fourth episode of WWE LFG this past Sunday was up in viewers, but the rating was down in the key 18-49 demographic.
+The show had 170,000 viewers, up from last week’s 149,000.
+Meanwhile, it had an 0.04 in 18-49, down from 0.05 the week before.

 More Trending Stories